Melanie Springer Mock

 Melanie has taught a wide variety of courses for our department, including First-Year Writing, Biography/Autobiography, Creative Nonfiction, International Women's Voices, Modern Novel, and Journalism.

 She is most interested in creative nonfiction, autobiography and composition pedagogy.
-She helped found our campus' Academic Resource Center (focused on writing tutorials from students for students) and helped direct it for several years.
+She helped found our campus' Academic Resource Center (focused on writing tutorials from students for students) and has directed it for several years.
 Melanie is also the winner of George Fox's 2009 Faculty of the Year award.

-Melanie earned her PhD at Oklahoma State University in 1999 with a concentration in composition and rhetoric and modern American literature.
+Melanie earned her Ph.D. at Oklahoma State University in 1999 with a concentration in composition and rhetoric and modern American literature.
 Her dissertation: "Journeys of God and Country: The Narrative of American Mennonite Conscientious Objectors and the Great War."
 She earned a master's degree in English literature from the University of Missouri-St. Louis in 1994 with a concentration in writing theory.
-Her thesis: "Evenings at the Bird and Baby: The Inklings as a Model For Contemporary Collaborative Theory."
+Her thesis was entitled: "Evenings at the Bird and Baby: The Inklings as a Model For Contemporary Collaborative Theory."

 Melanie's non-academic interests include her two sons, Samuel and Benjamin, running, and watching good shows on television.